 · Citizenship (supporting pupils understanding of social responsibility)

 Not every child with PP will need access to academic or emotional support.
-Therefore, it is important we provide opportunities for pupils to enjoy curriculum activities with the aim of developing hobbies and personal interests.
-Examples of opportunities provided in previous years include:
+Therefore, it is important we provide opportunities for pupils to enjoy curriculum activities with the aim of developing hobbies, talents and personal interests.
+Examples of opportunities provided in previous years have included:

 · Year 3 Judo

 Each year, a PP evaluation report is published to evaluate the impact of the spending.